ockendenjo/osm-pt-validator/README.md

 * Validates that ways are correctly ordered in a continuous path
 * Validates that oneway ways are traversed in the correct direction
 * Validates that nodes have expected tags
+* Validates order of stops, and they are part of the route

 ## Limitations

-* Does not verify if stop nodes are also part of a way
+* Only for bus routes

 ## Script